Fleid/SQLSat-Paris-2014---DQS-MDS-PreConf/DQS.md

 ## DQS industrialization
 #### Automation
-Using **SSIS**, you can access and use KBs in the data flow (no matching yet) with the "DQS Cleansing component".
+Using **SSIS**, you can access and use KBs in the data flow (no official matching, but see [CodePlex SSIS DQS Matching component](https://ssisdqsmatching.codeplex.com/)) with the "DQS Cleansing component".

 Using the **Excel MDS add-in**, you can access the matching policies.
 First enable the integration to DQS in the **MDS** management Web UI .